timelime16/Downloads-Sorter/README.md

 4. Create the destination folders on your desktop <br> using `python destinationfolder.py`.
 Use `python3` for MacOS or Linux users
 5. Run `sortdownloads.py`.
 All should be done!

-As this program is meant to be running automatically in the background, a bash script for your computer should be written and included in your computer's tasks <b> TODO </b>
+As this program is meant to be running automatically in the background, a bash script for your computer should be written and included in your computer's tasks

-## Testing
-<b> TODO </b>

 ## Customization
 Under the `custom` folder, the program can be customized to your liking, in terms of the format of the destination folder and what file types each folder can store. <br>